 Part sprint and part endurance test, the Breeders’ Cup Mile is one of the most popular races on the Breeders’ Cup World Championships card – as well as the only Breeders’ Cup race to have a three-time champion in Goldikova (2008-’10).
 Open to horses aged three and older, the Mile (not to be confused with the Dirt Mile) offers a purse of $2 million.
-For 2017, the Mile will be run on November 4, as the second last Breeders’ Cup race immediately preceeding the BC Classic.
+For 2018, the Mile will be run on Saturday November 3, as the fifth Breeders’ Cup race on the day.

 Breeders’ Cup Mile Betting